mvdan/gofumpt/README.md

 #### GoLand

-GoLand doesn't use `gopls` so it should be configured to used `gofumpt` directly.
+GoLand doesn't use `gopls` so it should be configured to use `gofumpt` directly.
 Once `gofumpt` is installed, follow the steps below:

 - Open **Settings** (File > Settings)